This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 And if planning isn’t your strong-suit, $5 Meal Plan will do it for you and send meal plans to your inbox every Friday!

 If you’ve already made a habit of living it up every weekend, start by taking baby steps to scale back your lifestyle.
-You’ll be surprised how quickly you start to find happiness in the little things.
+You’ll be surprised how quickly you start to find happiness in the little things if you make one small change each week.

-6. Don’t lease or carry a car payment
+6. Don’t lease or carry a large car payment

 When it comes to cars, the key is to make sure pride doesn’t influence your decisions.
 If your current vehicle gets you from point A to B, it’s a keeper, especially if you own it outright.